wriiite/wriiite/CONTRIBUTING.md

 use at least php5.4

 ### Installing laravel
-you can clone this repo and use [composer](http://laravel.com/docs/installation)
+you can clone this repo and use [composer](http://laravel.com/docs/installation) sweetheart.

 ### testing
-use phpunit
+use phpunit, lambchop

 ### local dev

-you can launch artisan serve to serve the backend on http://localhost:8000
+you can launch `artisan serve` to serve the backend on http://localhost:8000 , cupcake.
 ~~~
 $ php artisan serve
 ~~~

 ### contributing
-follow [laravel's coding guidelines](https://github.com/laravel/framework/blob/master/CONTRIBUTING.md) and use tabs.
+follow [laravel's coding guidelines](https://github.com/laravel/framework/blob/master/CONTRIBUTING.md) and use tabs, sweetie pie.

 ## frontend

 ### requirements
 #### node & npm
 You will need node and npm.
 On a mac, I recommend using (homebrew)[http://brew.sh/] then `$ brew install nodejs` (and you might install nm separately)

 #### grunt & bower
-Grunt and bower are very useful. install them with npm
+Grunt and bower are very useful. install them with npm sugar plum.
 ~~~
 $ npm install -g grunt-cli
 $ npm install -g bower